 An existing ski chalet for sale is often more affordable than a brand-new one and you have the added advantage that you can see the property for yourself, either in person or via video call, before purchasing.
 However, one of the main drawbacks of resale chalets is that the property may need significant renovation work in order to effectively compete in the rental market or bring it up to modern efficiency and decor standards if it is a very old property.

 On the other hand, new-build ski chalets for sale can be more expensive in terms of purchase prices but they are generally more efficient than older ones, which can result in lower energy bills and they will not need any renovation works.
-Plus, new-build ski properties for sale often come with a guarantee which can safeguard your investment for the years to come.
+Plus, new-build ski chalets for sale in France often come with a guarantee which can safeguard your investment for the years to come.
 When buying a ski chalet off-plan, you will not see your actual chalet until it is completed which can be a little off-putting for some buyers.
 However, we work closely with trusted developers who provide high-quality CGIs, virtual reality tours and photographs of previous work, so that you can get a good feel for the final outcome.
 In addition, we can arrange tours of the plot, both in-person or virtually, so you can experience the location, and show you previous projects created by the developer so you can see the level of finishes for yourself.

-Plus, depending on where you buy a ski chalet, you may find that new-build ski properties for sale come with lower purchasing costs than existing ones.
+Plus, depending on where you buy a ski chalet, you may find that new-build ski chalets for sale come with lower purchasing costs than existing ones.
 So it is important to take this into account too when comparing.

-Proximity to slopes: is a ski-in ski-out chalet worth it?
+Buying a ski-in ski-out chalet

 One of the main reasons for buying a ski chalet is to enjoy winter sports, so proximity to the slopes and ski lifts is an important factor to take into consideration.
 Ski-in ski-out chalets offer the highest level of convenience as they are located right on the piste, allowing property owners to ski out of their chalet in the morning and simply ski straight back after a day on the slopes – no driving, no walking required.
 Ski-in ski-out chalets are especially sought-after and often command the highest prices, especially in developed resorts where the prime plots on the snow-front have already been taken by hotels and residences.
 Some properties are ski-in which means you will need to walk to the ski lift, oftentimes just a few hundred metres, but at the end of the day, you can ski the whole way back to the door of your chalet.

-If you are considering a ski chalet for sale which isn’t ski-in ski-out or ski in, you should think about how far away the ski lift is from the property and how far you are willing to travel.
+If you are considering a ski chalet for sale in France which isn’t ski-in ski-out or ski in, you should think about how far away the ski lift is from the property and how far you are willing to travel.
 At Athena Advisers, we are passionate about skiing and know each of the ski resorts intimately, so when you buy a ski chalet we will be able to highlight shortcuts that are not immediately obvious on Google Maps or even show you some off-piste routes back to your property.

-Generating income via ski chalet rentals
+Generating income via rentals

 Renting out your ski chalet when not in use is a great way to generate extra income and diversify your revenue streams.
 At Athena Advisers, around 95% of our clients decide to do this, so if this is something of interest, please do not hesitate to get in touch and we’d be happy to advise you.